crandles/e2e-framework/docs/design/resource-decoding.md

 ### Decoding a multi-document YAML/JSON input

-The following are alternative ideas to implementing decoding input that may contain multiple distinct `k8s.Object` types.
+The following are proposed function signatures for decoding input that may contain multiple distinct `k8s.Object` types.
 Example:

 ```yaml
 ## testdata/test-setup.yaml